volumio/volumio-plugins-sources/fusion/readme.md

 - Or a Parametric equalizer with :
     - Up to 50 bands (peaking, lowshelf, highshelf, lowpass, highpass, notch, Linkwitz, ButterworthHighpass & ButterworthLowpass)
     - Equalizer scope for each band (L, R, L+R)
-    - More than 3800 variant of headphones EQ from AutoEQ !
+    - More than 4100 variants of headphones EQ from AutoEQ !
 [AutoEq](https://github.com/jaakkopasanen/AutoEq)
     - import for local EQ file (must be in /data/INTERNAL/FusionDsp/peq/)
 - 5 custom preset
 - Or a convolution filters (FIR) with autoswitch samplerate for filters